Máiría Cahill: Early life and family

 Cahill was born in 1981 in West Belfast into a prominent republican extended family.
 Her great-uncle Joe Cahill was one of the founders and chief of staff of the Provisional IRA in the 1970s.
 She is a cousin of both Siobhán O'Hanlon, a prominent republican activist in the IRA and later in Sinn Féin until her death in 2006, and her sister Eilis O'Hanlon, a political commentator for the Irish Independent and critic of both the IRA and Sinn Féin.
 Cahill has also claimed her grandfather recruited Gerry Adams into the IRA.

 Public life

 Cahill was elected National Secretary of Ógra Shinn Féin and worked for Sinn Féin between 1998 and 2001.
-She featured heavily in Arthur MacCaig's 2001 documentary film Song for Ireland, in which she sang 'The Ballad Of Mairéad Farrell' and spoke about the Fleadh (music festival) held annually in the Ardoyne.
+She sang one song in Arthur MacCaig's 2001 documentary film Song for Ireland, in which she sang 'The Ballad Of Mairéad Farrell' and spoke about the Fleadh (music festival) held annually in Ardoyne.

 Cahill was elected National Secretary of the RNU organisation during 2010 but resigned this position and left the organisation.

 Cahill joined the Irish Labour Party in 2015 and was a senator from November 2015 to April 2016.

 Cahill was an SDLP councillor from July 2018 to April 2019.